CartoDB/cartoframes/README.rst

 Features
 ========

-- Write pandas DataFrames to CARTO tables
+- Create interactive maps from pandas DataFrames (CARTO account not required)
+- Publish interactive maps to CARTO's platform
-- Read CARTO tables and queries into pandas DataFrames
+- Write and read pandas DataFrames to/from CARTO tables and queries
 - Create customizable, interactive CARTO maps in a Jupyter notebook using DataFrames or hosted data
 - Augment your data with CARTO's Data Observatory
 - Use CARTO for cloud-based analysis